danya02/obsidian-wadayama-notes/Notes/Places/Businesses/Camping site.md

 [[Mike Bequith|Mike]] suggested helping [[Kagamihara Yuma|Kagamihara-san]], he gave him an axe to work on the gazebo and said thank you.

+On Session 9, visited here.
+Smells like onion and cheese.
+Asked about Rumored Party